 Illness to the swimmer reported to the meet referee prior to warm-ups at the finals.

 Cancellation of the meet due to inclement weather at the discretion of the meet referee.

 Circumstances beyond the control of the swimmer restricting the ability of the swimmer to attend the heat at the discretion of the meet referee.

-Announcement of Names.
-During finals session of the ISI Championship Meets, the names of swimmer in the Bonus and Consolation finals shall be announced after the heats have started and swimmers are in the water.
-Swimmers for the championship or fastest heat shall be paraded to behind the blocks and their names and affiliations announced prior to the start of the final.